London to host the Clipper Race 13-14 start and finish

 Expertise will be tested to the max as crews encounter storm force winds, challenging seas, the relief of the trade winds, the tropical heat and ice cold conditions.
 They will have to overcome unpredictable and frustrating seas as they compete in a combination of long ocean races lasting several weeks, to short sprints which test technical ability.

 The racing route takes crews from England to mainland Europe, across the Atlantic Ocean to South America and then on to South Africa, Western Australia, New Zealand and back to the East coast of Australia.
 The race then heads North and West to Singapore & China before teams cross the Pacific Ocean to California.
-Continuing south, through the Panama canal, then up to New York and Canada before the final leg across the Atlantic Ocean, returning to Europe.
+Continuing south, through the Panama Canal, then up to New York before the final leg across the Atlantic Ocean, returning to Europe.
 Rotary Aquaspeed, the official timekeeper of the race will be there every second of the way.